 For patients who are missing several teeth, partial dentures may be a great choice.
 Partial dentures are designed to fit around and between your remaining teeth like a puzzle piece.
 Small clasps or clips that wind around your natural teeth are used to hold the prosthetic in place.

 A full denture consists of a complete set of custom-made pearly whites that are set into an acrylic, gum-colored base.
 The base is designed to fit snugly and comfortably on top of your gums, which creates a strong natural suction that holds it comfortably in place.

 As an alternative to traditional removable dentures, you can anchor your new teeth in place with dental implants.
 This method replaces both the crown and the roots of your missing teeth, which keeps them from slipping out of place or losing their fit.
-During your consultation, we can discuss your candidacy for implant-retained dentures and go over the process in more detail.
+These restorations can even preserve your jawbone to increase the success of your treatment for many years to come.
+During your consultation, we can discuss your candidacy for hybrid dentures in Springfield and go over the process in more detail.

 Dentures in Springfield are a tried-and-proven solution to treat tooth loss.
 They’ve been used for generations to rebuild beautiful, functional smiles; however, it’s normal to have a few concerns.
 We’ll explain everything during your initial consultation.
 Here are the answers to a few of the most common questions our patients ask us to help calm your nerves.